rasbt/screenlamp/docs/sources/user_guide/tools-tutorial-1.md

 ![](images/tools-tutorial-1/open-fgroup-match-overlays.png)

-For the purpose of illustration, the numbers 0.6 and 0.9 correspond to the distance between the matched oxygen and sulfur atoms, respectively:
+For illustration, the numbers 0.6 and 0.9 correspond to the distance between the matched oxygen and sulfur atoms, respectively:

 ![](images/tools-tutorial-1/fgroup-match-overlays-pymol.png)

 ## Conclusion

-While this tutorial provides a brief hands-on explantion of the different tools within screenlamp, and how to use them in concert, a real-world application would typically include millions of small molecules instead of the very small subset that we used in this tutorial.
+While this tutorial provides a brief hands-on explanation of the different tools within screenlamp, and how to use them in concert, a real-world application would typically include millions of small molecules instead of the very small subset that we used in this tutorial.
 Also, the hypothesis-based selection (for instance, that matching the 3-keto and sulfate-sulfur in 3kPZS) is highly project-specific.
 To read more about this hypothesis-based selection approach, beyond this purely technical tutorial, please see our research publication ['Raschka, Sebastian, Anne M. Scott, Nan Liu, Santosh Gunturu, Mar Huertas, Weiming Li, and Leslie A. Kuhn (2017).
 "Enabling the hypothesis-driven prioritization of small molecules in large databases: Screenlamp and its application to GPCR inhibitor discovery"'](../cite)

 ## Where to Go Next: Using and Building Pipelines for Automation

-Now that this tutorial introduced you to the individual tools within screenlamp, it is very easy to build pipelines that execute the individual steps automatically.
+Now that this tutorial introduced you to the individual tools within screenlamp, it is straightforward to build pipelines that execute the individual steps automatically.
 For instance, a pipeline that automates the 8 steps we worked through in this tutorial is provided as [tools/pipelines/pipeline-example-1.py](https://github.com/rasbt/screenlamp/blob/master/tools/pipelines/pipeline-example-1.py).

 Essentially, this pipeline provides a more convenient way to interact with screenlamp in the way it was described in this tutorial: